Ashofiq/biodataapp/README.md

 - .env.example edit to .env
 - .env file set database connection credantial
 - php artisan migrate

-## API Documentation

-We use Swegger for Api Documentation, for more https://github.com/DarkaOnLine/L5-Swagger

-if you update documentation then run this command

-    - php artisan l5-swagger:generate

 ### versioning Folder Structure